-c) Individual Research Paper (IRP) & IRP Presentation IRP is one of the critical assessment activities.
+c) Individual Research Paper (IRP) & IRP Presentation

+IRP is one of the critical assessment activities.

 - Each participant is required to write an IRP on a topic determined by the NIM.
 Participants will however submit three topics of their choice for the IRP to the SMW.
 The SMW reserves the right to assign any other topics to the participants. - An IRP Plan will be circulated on the day the IRP topics (along the participant's name and Faculty Advisor assigned).
 IRP Plan will provide timelines for compliance.
 Participants are required to strictly follow the timelines included therein. - For the purpose of IRP, all participants are required to adopt American Psychological Association (APA) Referencing Style.
-For this purpose, SMC Wing will arrange IT session (Word Reference, Zotero) in the Computer Lab. - The participants can seek detailed guidance from their faculty advisors about any aspect of the IRP. - A minimum of 4.5 hours will be utilized for imparting knowledge, tools and techniques for conducting quality research. - Second Draft of IRPs and final submitted versions will be assessed for plagiarism.
+For this purpose, SMC Wing will arrange IT session (Word Reference, Zotero) in the Computer Lab. - The participants can seek detailed guidance from their faculty advisors about any aspect of the IRP. - Participants will be apprised of methods, tools and techniques for conducting quality research through lecture discussions.
+In addition, faculty members will be assigned to participants to mentor them through their research assignment. - Second Draft of IRPs and final submitted versions will be assessed for plagiarism.
 The status of plagiarism will be shared as feedback with the participants in respect of Second Draft only so that the participants may address the identified issues before the final submission. - NSPP has very strict plagiarism Policy based on HEC Plagiarism Policy.
-The details regarding plagiarism policy and penalties, are provided in the Research Manual for the guidance of the participants.

-- Each Participant is required to email in time a Research Proposal (Max.
+The details regarding plagiarism policy and penalties, are provided in the Research Manual for the guidance of the participants. - Each Participant is required to email in time a Research Proposal (Max.
 20% of Allowed Word Count), First Draft (Max.
 50% of Allowed Word Count), Second Draft (Max.
-100% of Allowed Word Count, except Abstract/Executive Summary of the IRP), and Final Paper (100% of Allowed Word Count with Abstract/Executive Summary and other formatting requirements), to the designated Focal Person (SMC Wing), with cc to the concerned Faculty Advisor, and C. The IRP Plan will have all the details. - Each participant must ensure timely submission of 02 hard copies (final) of IRP duly formatted and structured as per guidance provided in the Research Manual customized to APA Referencing Style, duly certified (with prescribed undertaking) and signed to the designated Focal Person (SMC Wing). - Each participant will have 20 minutes for presenting his research work 15 minutes for presentation followed by 05-minute interactive Q&A. The schedule will be announced after the final submission of the IRPs. - All Participants will email their presentations, at least one working day before the scheduled presentation, to the Class Assistant (SMC), the concerned Faculty Advisor, and the CI (all three). - Class Assistant (SMC) will be responsible for printing and distribution of the presentations as per practice to the Faculty, CI, DG and for the record.
+100% of Allowed Word Count, except Abstract/Executive Summary of the IRP), and Final Paper (100% of Allowed Word Count with Abstract and other formatting requirements), to the designated Focal Person (SMC Wing), with cc to the concerned Faculty Advisor, and C. The IRP Plan will have all the details. - Each participant must ensure timely submission of 02 hard copies (final) of IRP duly formatted and structured as per guidance provided in the Research Manual customized to APA Referencing Style, duly certified (with prescribed undertaking) and signed to the designated Focal Person (SMC Wing). - Each participant will have 20 minutes for presenting his research work - 15 minutes for presentation followed by 05-minute interactive Q&A. The schedule will be announced after the final submission of the IRPs. - All Participants will email their presentations, at least one working day before the scheduled presentation, to the Class Assistant (SMC), the concerned Faculty Advisor, and the CI (all three). - Class Assistant (SMC) will be responsible for printing and distribution of the presentations as per practice to the Faculty, CI, DG and for the record.